 Holidays this year were so much about eating tutti fruity jam and fruit tartlets times, feeling good and not caring so much about anything else but just having a great time.
 Holidays in general are about having a great time, right?
 Whatever that takes. 😅

 It might be followed by a drastic diet but… who really and truly cares?
-For us, this year summer holiday was a little more relaxed and tranquil this year and we did everything we only really wanted, nothing else.
+For us, this year’s summer holiday was a little more relaxed and tranquil, we did everything we only really wanted, nothing else.

 No constraints.
 We didn’t travel much but only shorter distances which meant no stressful times.
 It was all about little treats, cooking together with kids, reading, being active with loads of activities, theatre, seaside, parks, jumping around, playing board games, getting family visits, seeing some friends, visiting family and so much more, whatever we could fit in and we did manage to fit in loads 😉

 Talking about cooking together, last night we’ve made together some truly delicious baked jammy donuts ( I promise the recipe will be up here soon) that were so good that we’ve had two and had to make sure to buzz everyone out of the kitchen (including myself) so that they didn’t all disappear.
 We (myself and kiddos) have made them for next day trip which we needed to “embark” on – off we went to Hampshire for a summer food festival.
 It was a lovely snack that we all enjoyed and wished there was more of.

 We were pretty excited 😆.
 Holiday was dissipating so fast and that far we did manage to do quite a bit.
 Despite all of that activities and keeping busy and super active, we felt really good and surprisingly relaxed.
 Family time is priceless, it is all I can say…. nothing ever compares!!